-0 - 20 lbs. - Occasionally to Frequently.
+- 0 20 lbs.
+Occasionally to Frequently.
 Pushing or pulling to move and maneuver objects, equipment, parts, tools, etc. occurs routinely for short durations, including sliding equipment in/out of service vehicle, or supplies on shelves, or other locations.
-Pulling or pushing is required to operate controls on some equipment, and to open/close doors, hatches, drawers, etc. Force is applied with hands/arms unilaterally or bilaterally, and with upper torso.

-21-50 lbs. - Rarely to Infrequently.
-Variable force is required as an initial or sustained push or pull using hands/arms, upper body, or full body (legs) to push or pull when dislodging or maneuvering an obstacle, part/component, or pulley system to convey materials to a roof, or installing equipment.
+Pulling or pushing is required to operate some equipment, and to open/close doors, hatches, drawers, etc. Force is applied with hands/arms unilaterally or bilaterally, and with upper torso. - 21-50 lbs.
+Rarely too Infrequently.
+Variable force is required as an initial or sustained push or pull using hands/arms, upper body, or full body (legs) to push or pull when dislodging or maneuvering an obstacle, part/component, or power snake, or installing equipment; and loading/unloading heavier materials.